fcdimitr/fglt/README.md

 *Note*: Depending on your setup, you might need `sudo` privileges for this operation.

+To generate the documentation (assuming `Doxygen` is installed on your machine):

+    cd docs
+    make

 ## Usage demo

 The FGλT executable is named `fglt`.
 Usage: